 Dr. Jules Millogo

 Dr. Jules Millogo, MD, MSc, is a public health physician with more than 30 years of experience working in developing countries at national and international levels in support of primary healthcare, immunization and injection safety.
-Dr. Millogo has been empowering citizens from Konkourona Burkina Faso to escape poverty for over 30 years through support of education, healthcare and business development.
-In 2019, Dr. Millogo co-founded the Konkourona Alliance Foundation (KAFO), Inc. to expand his empowerment efforts to include improvement of primary education for all children in Konkourona, support for more secondary education for those children who progress to middle school, provide access to healthcare, and provide access to clean water and sanitation.
+Dr. Millogo has been supporting empowerment of the citizens of Konkourona, Burkina Faso for over 30 years through support of education, healthcare and business development.
+In 2019, Dr. Millogo founded the Konkourona Alliance Foundation (KAFO), Inc. to expand his efforts to include improvement of primary education for all children in Konkourona, support for more secondary education for those children who progress to middle school, provide access to healthcare, and provide access to clean water and sanitation.
 He holds a Medical Degree from the University of Ouagadougou, Burkina Faso and a Master of Science (MSc) in Epidemiology of Communicable Diseases from the London School of Hygiene & Tropical Medicine, United Kingdom.

-Catherine Hoath is the Director of an international regulatory team leading global registration activities for vaccines to prevent many infectious diseases.
-She has supported many international efforts to make progress on the United Nations Sustainable Development Goals to end extreme poverty, reduce inequality, and protect the planet by 2030, but was unsure what impact that support was having.
-In 2019, Catherine co-founded the Konkourona Alliance Foundation (KAFO), Inc. to ensure greater traceability between the support she provides and the measurable results.
-She is eager to empower the citizens of Konkourona to make improvements in education, health care and access to water and sanitation as a proof of concept, and expand to other villages, once successful.
+Catherine Hoath is the Senior Director of an international regulatory team leading global registration activities for vaccines to prevent infectious diseases.
+She has supported many international efforts to make progress on the United Nations Sustainable Development Goals to end extreme poverty, reduce inequality, and protect the planet by 2030.
+In 2019, Catherine founded the Konkourona Alliance Foundation (KAFO), Inc. to support empowerment of the citizens of Konkourona to improve access to education, health care, water and sanitation.
 Catherine holds a B.S. in Biology from Ursinus College, Pennsylvania, United States, and is currently on the Board of Directors for the Keystone Opportunity Center in Souderton, Pennsylvania, dedicated to empowering community members in the United States to be self-sufficient.
-Further, she is a member of the Souderton-Telford Rotary Club dedicated to "Service Above Self."
+Further, she is Vice President of the Souderton-Telford Rotary Club dedicated to "Service Above Self."

 Board of Directors